amundsen-io/rfcs/rfcs/000-granular-access-control.md

 ### Filtering elasticsearch results based on authorization rules
 In theory, it should be possible to whitelist elastic search records, by getting [all permissions of users](https://casbin.org/docs/rbac-api#getimplicitpermissionsforuser) and adding it as filter to search query, however i have never tested it so i am not sure how easy it will be to integrate it with current app.

+### Default granularity
+Current default authorization model implements two possible actions (READ and WRITE) for every resource type (Table, Dashboard etc).
+Limitation of that is that it won't support complex scenarios such as "user should be able to modify **table tag**, but not to modify table description", however this level of granularity could be achieved by modifying [authz_config.py]() file*.
+For me current setting is good tradeoff between simplicity and granularity, but I am happy to discuss it.

+**Just to be 100% transparent, such granularity would possible, but cumbersome to enforce in current Demo implementation, however I know how to support it easier and I am happy to implement that*.

 ## Future possibilities
 * API for permission management (add group, add user, add user to group, add permission)